rwhitmire/jquery.dateme/README.md

 <input type="text" id="date" name="date-dateme" value="1/1/2015">
 ```

-Date values will now be posted to your server in ISO format UTC!
+Date values will now be posted to your server in ISO format UTC.